-2020-21 AISD MIDDLE SCHOOL STANDARDIZED DRESS
+AISD MIDDLE SCHOOL STANDARDIZED DRESS

-Standardized Tops Polo style with collar: any red, maroon, white, black, any blue, gray, orange, pink, green (solid colors only) Sweatshirts, sweaters, hoodies (same color options as standardized tops/pull-over style) No logos or monograms except for AISD school logos on standardized tops.
-Standardized Bottoms Pants, shorts, skirts: khaki, black, blue, gray (solid colors only, no sweat pant material) Jumpers: khaki, black, blue, gray (solid colors only) Must be hemmed and in good condition (no holes, rips, tears, etc.) Leggings must be solid colors (refer to "Tops") and must be accompanied by shorts or a skirt.
-Spirit Day Dress Spirit days are a reward and will be determined by the principal and will usually be on Fridays.
-There will be no more than one spirit day in a school week.
-Students will be permitted to wear the following additional items on designated spirit days: AISD school spirit shirts College T-shirts Denim blue jeans with no holes, rips or tears Students may continue to wear standardized dress on spirit days.
-Belts (Optional) Plain black, brown or khaki (no ribbon or sashes, etc.) Footwear No flip-flops/slides or shower type shoes Outerwear Sweatshirts, hoodies, must be long-sleeved, no logos (same solid color options as tops).
-Button-up, long-sleeved shirts may be worn over polo shirt but must be unbuttoned, no logos (same solid color options as tops).
-Jackets and coats are permitted but must remain open (unzipped/unbuttoned) inside school building.
+Standardized Tops Polo style with collar: solid colors only - red, maroon, white, black, any blue, gray, orange, pink, any green Sweatshirts, sweaters, hoodies (same color options as standardized tops / pull-over style) Logos on the chest smaller than two inches are permitted.
+Logos on the chest smaller than two inches are permitted.
+Standardized Bottoms Pants, shorts, skirts, dresses, and jumpers: solid colors only - khaki, black, blue, gray (no sweat pant material) Must be hemmed and in good condition (no holes, rips, tears etc.) Leggings must be solid colors (refer to "Tops") and must be accompanied by shorts or a skirt Spirit Day Dress Spirit days are a reward and will be determined by the principal There will be no more than one spirit day in a school week.
+Students will be permitted to wear the following additional items on designated spirit days: AISD school spirit shirts College T-shirts Demin blue jeans with no holes, rips, or tears Students may continue to wear standardized dress on spirit days.
+Belts (Optional) • Plain black, brown, or khaki (no ribbon or sashes, etc.) Footwear No flip-flops, slides, shower type shoes, or shoes with wheels Outerwear Sweatshirts, hoodies, must be long-sleeved, with a standardized top underneath Button-up, long-sleeved shirts may be worn over polo shirt, but must be unbuttoned (same solid color options as tops) Jackets and coats are permitted but must remain open (unzipped/unbuttoned) inside school building.